oktadev/okta-blog/_source/_posts/2022-08-30-introducing-the-new-okta-mobile-sdks.md

 For years the Okta OIDC SDK was the primary tool mobile developers used to integrate their apps with Okta, but as with all things in life, entropy takes its toll.
 Over time, as platforms and languages change, or new features become available, a refactor is required.
 Today we're proud to announce that the Okta Mobile SDKs for Swift and Kotlin are now available!

-Recent advances at Okta, such as support for Device Single Sign On (SSO), the Device Authorization Grant (used in most streaming smart TV apps, or devices without an interface), and most especially the Okta Identity Engine (OIE), have proved difficult to integrate into the aging OIDC SDK.
+Recent advances at Okta, such as support for Device Single Sign On (SSO), the Device Authorization Grant (used in most streaming smart TV apps, or devices without a browser), and most especially the Okta Identity Engine (OIE), have proved difficult to integrate into the aging OIDC SDK.
 We realized it was time for something new.
 As a result, for the past few months, we've been hard at work developing our next-generation SDK targeting native and mobile environments across Apple and Android platforms.

 These SDKs take a whole new approach to authentication that goes beyond simple browser-based sign in (also known as the OAuth 2.0 _authorization code flow_).
 We took a modular approach to assembling the SDK; you choose to include only the components needed to build your applications.
 This architecture enables leaner builds and puts more power and flexibility into your hands.
 It also opens the doors to integration with other SDKs, such as the Okta Identity Engine (OIE) using the Okta Identity Experience (IDX) SDK.